sguillory6/aws-infrastructure-templates/README.md

 In order to create a VPC that has associated resources such as subnets, additional parameters will need to be passed to the template.

+At a minimum, the private subnets in availability zones 1, 2, and 3 are required to launch a VPC.
+The public and data subnets are not required so if a CIDR block is not passed as a parameter for those subnets, they will not be created.

+In order for instances in the private subnets to be able to communicate to the internet (for example to install/update applications on the operating system), a public subnet must exists for each private subnet in each AZ.

 **NOTE: If you plan on connecting this VPC to Direct Connect, you must make sure you have been given a valid CIDR block to be used by the VPC.
 If you use a CIDR block that is already being used within SWA or AWS, you WILL create network outages.**